dusty-nv/jetson-inference/docs/posenet.md

 ### Pose Estimation on Images

 First, let's try running the `posenet` sample on some examples images.
-In addition to the input/output paths, there are some additional command-line options:
+In addition to the input/output paths, there are some additional command-line options that are optional:

 - optional `--network` flag which changes the [pose model](#pre-trained-pose-estimation-models) being used (the default is `resnet18-body`).
 - optional `--overlay` flag which can be comma-separated combinations of `box`, `links`, `keypoints`, and `none`
 	- The default is `--overlay=links,keypoints` which displays circles over they keypoints and lines over the links
+- optional `--keypoint-scale` value which controls the radius of the keypoint circles in the overlay (the default is `0.0052`)
+- optional `--link-scale` value which controls the line width of the link lines in the overlay (the default is `0.0013`)
 - optional `--threshold` value which sets the minimum threshold for detection (the default is `0.15`).

 If you're using the [Docker container](aux-docker.md), it's recommended to save the output images to the `images/test` mounted directory.
 These images will then be easily viewable from your host device under `jetson-inference/data/images/test` (for more info, see [Mounted Data Volumes](aux-docker.md#mounted-data-volumes)).

-Here are some examples of human pose estimation with the default Pose-ResNet18-Body model:
+Here are some examples of human pose estimation using the default Pose-ResNet18-Body model:

 ``` bash
 # C++